concretedog/stoRPer/README.md

 Added an Addons folder which currently contains 2 new PCB designs. <br />

 Bumper can receive an ultrasonic module (HC-SR04) and also have 2 bump switches connected. <br />
-The Kludge Deck conforms to the StoRPer main PCB layout with lots of prototyping space and extra holes for mounting stuff!
+The Kludge Deck conforms to the StoRPer main PCB layout with lots of prototyping space and extra holes for mounting stuff! <br />

+Bumpers can be added above or below the main PCB with lots of different mount options.
+Therefore you might need to buy a range of standoffs to accomodate and support your design.
+If however you have access to a 3D printer there is a FreeCAD file in the 3D models section called STANDOFFS which you can simply adjust the length of a standoff tube that will slot over an M3 bolt.
+You can make custom lengths to suit your build.

 ![Alt text](images/bumper3d.png?raw=true "Title")